SolderedElectronics/Inkplate-documentation/source/arduino.rst

 Orange           INKPLATE_ORANGE     6
 =============== ================== ==========

-But if your Inkplate is Inkplate 2, then next table shows values that represents colors.
+But, if your Inkplate is Inkplate 2, then see the following table for values that represents colors:

 ========= ================= =====
 Color     Macro Definition  Value